wework/faraday-sunset/README.md

   # or
   conn.response :sunset, logger: Rails.logger
   # or
-  conn.response :sunset, rollbar: 'on' end
+  conn.response :sunset, rollbar: true end
 ```

-You can [configure `ActiveSupport::Deprecation`][active-support-deprecation] to warn in a few different ways, or pass in any object that acts a bit like a Rack logger, Rails logger, or anything with a `warn` method that takes a string.
+For `logger`, You can pass in any object that acts a bit like a Rack logger, Rails logger, or anything with a `warn` method that takes a string.

+You can [configure `ActiveSupport::Deprecation`][active-support-deprecation] to warn in 3 ways:
+- true:   throw warnings on sunsetted endpoints, and throw an error if active-support is missing from the project
+- 'auto': throw warnings on sunsetted endpoints, and ignore if active-support is missing from the project
+- false: ignore active-support

 You can [configure `Rollbar`][rollbar] in 3 ways:
-- 'on':   throw warnings on sunsetted endpoints, and throw an error if Rollbar is missing from the project
+- true:   throw warnings on sunsetted endpoints, and throw an error if Rollbar is missing from the project
-- 'auto': throw warnings on sunsetted endpoints, but do NOT throw errors if Rollbar is missing from the project
+- 'auto': throw warnings on sunsetted endpoints, and ignore if Rollbar is missing from the project
-- 'off': do not throw rollbar errors
+- false: ignore Rollbar

 [active-support-deprecation]: http://api.rubyonrails.org/classes/ActiveSupport/Deprecation/Behavior.html